parsiya/parsiya.net/content/post/2020/2020-02-06-documentation-sysadmins/index.markdown

 * Review the documentation regularly to ensure that it continues to meet these criteria.
 * First review immediately after writing and before publication.
-* Reviews whenever changes are made that directly impact the document’s content.
+* Reviews whenever changes are made that directly impact the document's content.
 * Allow users to submit feedback.

 # 3. Documentation Format